vince/gng/index.md

 Roll to see if attributes increase.
 Roll 1d6 to determine what attribute to roll twice for.
 Increase the **Ability Die** one step on **even** levels.
 Gain a random **Adaptation** on **odd** levels, to a max of four.
 When gaining a fifth **Adaptation**, that one replaces the old one.

-### Psionicists
+### Psionic
-Psionicists looks like most other Pure Strain Humanoids but have developed mental gifts allowing them to manipulate people, objects, and sometimes the environment using only their minds.
+Psionics looks like most other Pure Strain Humanoids but have developed mental gifts allowing them to manipulate people, objects, and sometimes the environment using only their minds.

 #### Starting Attributes:
 Roll 2d6+2 for **STR**, **DEX** and **CON** and roll 4d6 and drop the lowest die for **INT**, **WIS** and **CHA**.
 Once all stats are generated two may be swapped around.